EvilDuck300/Spring-2024-Crystal-Team-CS410/team_bio.md

 <img src="assets/images/Bio/AdamAdam.jpg" style="width: 150px;">

-As someone who runs their business while also pursuing a full time degree at ODU they are deeply committed to both entrepreneurship and education.
+ Adam Adam who runs their business while also pursuing a full time degree at ODU they are deeply committed to both entrepreneurship and education.
 Their commitment to professional development shines through as they juggle the responsibilities of managing a business alongside advancing their pursuits.
 Apart from their work and studies they find joy in playing basketball, football and soccer showcasing a rounded approach to life.
 Their main focus in class currently is exploring solutions to tackle challenges, in business environments by working on a technology centered project.